gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 She squeezed back.
 "Best had."

-Back in the fields, Queçenne FIXME
+FIXME: Queçenne does something to upset Matthieu

 "No, no, sh, no, you didn't do anything bad," Queçenne said, wiping her eyes.
 "I'm just scared."